Penny press: History

-Benjamin Day took the lead in profoundly transforming the daily newspaper.
-The newspaper went from narrowly focusing on the wealthy, with sparse distribution, to a broad-based news medium.
-These changes were seen mostly in New York City, Brooklyn, Boston, Philadelphia, Baltimore and other East Coast cities.
-Day introduced The Sun, which appealed to a wide audience, using a simpler, more direct style, vivid language, and human interest stories.
+Benjamin Henry Day (1810-1889), took the lead in profoundly transforming the daily newspaper in America.
+The newspaper went from narrowly focusing on the wealthy, with a sparse distribution, to a broad-based news medium.
+These changes were seen initially mostly in New York City, and spread to nearby Brooklyn, then up and down the East Coast, to Boston, Philadelphia, Baltimore and other Eastern Seaboard cities.
+Day introduced The Sun in New York, which appealed to a wide audience, using a simpler, more direct style, vivid language, and human interest stories.
 Day was a New Englander who worked for the Springfield, Massachusetts paper, the Republican.
-He came to New York to be a compositor, but in the depression of 1833 he started The Sun out of desperation.
+He came to New York to be a compositor, but during the Repression of 1833-1834, he started The Sun of New York City out of desperation.
 Day reasoned that a penny paper would be popular in hard times as many could not afford a six-cent paper.
 He also believed that a substantial, untapped market existed in the immigrant community.
 His paper was an instant success.
 Its motto, printed at the top of every page, was "The object of this paper is to lay before the public, at a price within the means of every one, all the news of the day, and at the same time offer an advantageous medium for advertisements."
-Day made advances in written news by introducing a new meaning of sensationalism, which was defined as 'reliance on human-interest stories.
+Day made advances in the writing and reporting news by introducing a new meaning of sensationalism, which was defined as 'reliance on human-interest stories.
 He placed emphasis on the common person as he or she was reflected in the political, educational, and social life of the day.
-Day also introduced a new way of selling papers by putting into practice the London Plan.
-This plan included newsboys hawking their newspapers on the streets.
+Day also introduced a new way of selling papers by putting into practice the "London Plan".
+This plan included using young newsboys hawking their newspapers on the streets, soon greatly increasing circulation and decreasing costs for printing each copy.

-The success of the penny papers was not automatic; selling the new concept of the newspaper to this new audience involved some persuasion.
+The success of the penny papers was not automatic; selling the new concept of the newspaper to this new wider audience involved some persuasion.
 Consumers did not want to buy a new newspaper every day, and it was a challenge to convince them of the benefits of doing so.
 Most newspapers at the time did not have any sort of timeliness, so buying a newspaper daily seemed pointless to readers.
-But, eventually, people became interested in reading the latest news which the penny papers strived to provide.
+But, eventually, people became interested in reading the latest news which the penny papers strove to provide.